Skip to main content

 Governance and Review

 The principle responsibility for Research Integrity compliance rests with Senate and is monitored on behalf of Senate by Research and Knowledge Transfer Committee of Senate.
 The Chair of this Committee is Professor Hua Zhao, Pro Vice Chancellor - Research.
-Our named point of contact for dealing with cases of suspected misconduct or other concerns concerning the integrity of research is Mr Eliot Glover, Chief Governance Officer.
+Our named point of contact for dealing with cases of suspected misconduct or other concerns concerning the integrity of research is Mr Tristan Foot, University Secretary and General Counsel.
 He can be contacted at res-ethics@brunel.ac.uk.

 Responsibility for ensuring that the code is securely embedded within the ‘local’ structure rests with the Dean, appropriate Vice-Dean and Departmental Director of Colleges.
-In the case of Research Institutes, this responsibility lies with the Director and Theme Leader.
+In the case of Research Institutes, this responsibility lies with the Director.
 Responsibility for supervision and monitoring of local compliance lies with the College Research Strategy Groups and the College Research Ethics Committees (who have a direct relationship with the University Research Ethics Committee).

 Research Integrity Review takes place annually using the format detailed in our code.
 The University Research Ethics Committee also makes an annual report directly to Council.
 The Governance, Information and Legal Office, on behalf of the Council of the University, assures itself of compliance in research integrity, providing feedback to Senate, Executive Board and to Council.

-Annual Statement Concordat for Research Intergrity – 2020
+Annual Statement Concordat for Research Integrity – 2020

-Annual Statement Concordat for Research Intergrity – 2021
+Annual Statement Concordat for Research Integrity – 2021

 Annual Statement Concordat for Research Integrity - 2022